OHDSI/CommonEvidenceModel/postProcessingNegativeControls/README.md

 Getting Started
 ====================
 1. Under extras/ set up your config.csv.
-There is an example found <a href="/extras/config.example.csv">here</a>.
+There is an example found <a href="extras/config.example.csv">here</a>.
  - evidenceProcessingClean = "clean"
  - evidenceProcessingTranslated = "translated"
  - postProcessing = "evidence"

 2. Under extras/ set up your config_patient_data.csv.
-There is an exmample found <a href="extras/config_patient_data.example.csv">here</a>.
+There is an example found <a href="extras/config_patient_data.example.csv">here</a>.
 It is best to select a database that you are using for your study or a database that is fairly representative of the databases being used.

 3. Under extras/ open the codeToRun.R file.
 The parameters that need to be set to run under <a href="extras/codeToRun.R#L87">Config</a>:
  - outcomeOfInterest - are you looking for "condition" or "drug" negative controls